elephantscale/es-training-new/deep-learning/generic/DL-Concepts.md

 - You tell them what you want (_"I want a cheese pizza"_)

-- The kitchen will try to make your meal and bring it out
+- The kitchen will try to make your pizza and bring it out

 - If it is not to your liking, you send it back with feedback (_"it is not cooked well"_,  _"it needs more sauce"_ ..etc)

-- You keep sending the meal back until they get your order right!
+- You keep sending the pizza back until they get your order right!

 - This happens until every one's order is cooked correctly!!